-Keys are stored in three locations, RAM (as plaintext) for normal operations, Ferromagnetic RAM (FRAM, as plaintext), and flash memory (encrypted by KEK).
-The KEK itself is stored in FRAM.
-The zeroization process halts normal operations, and overwrites with zeroes the FRAM and the RAM based CSPs.
+Keys are stored in two locations, RAM (as plaintext) for normal operations, and on dedicated partition of internal flash memory (CSP partition) (as plaintext or encrypted by KEK).
+The KEK itself is stored in flash CSP partition.
+The zeroization process halts normal operations, and overwrites with zeroes the flash CSP partition and the RAM based CSPs.